-- Dean Clark Tuesdays from 5:00 6:00 ET in Teams, and the link is on our Canvas homepage.
+- Dean Clark Mondays from 4:00 5:00.
 Office Hours are on a drop-in basis, and often includes a small group of students.
 I highly encourage attending Office Hours even if you don't have questions.
 Deeper learning often happens in Office Hours because individual questions get more focused discussion and because students learn from each other's questions.
 Individual meetings are limited and available by appointment for times outside of Office Hours.
 Please email to set up a time. - TA Office Hours are TBD once class starts, and will be announced.